How Much Does an Interior Designer Cost in 2026?

 Hourly Rate

-Most designers charge between $150 and $500 per hour in 2026.
-Junior designers or those in smaller markets may start around $100/hour, while principals at established firms in New York or Los Angeles often bill $400-$500+.
+Most designers charge between $175 and $525 per hour as of mid-2026 — rates have risen roughly 5-10% from early in the year as demand for residential design services remains strong.
+Principals at established firms in New York or Los Angeles routinely bill $450-$550+; designers in smaller markets start around $125/hour.
 An hourly arrangement works well for smaller projects — a single room refresh, paint consultation, or furniture sourcing for a living room.

 Flat Fee / Fixed Project Rate